If yes, then you likely have been experiencing a lot of issues with data presenting in your dashboards.

 They have also provided a troubleshooting guide.

-Short Term Solution To Your GA4 Errors: Intermediary Storage
+Short Term Solution To Your GA4 + Looker Studio Errors: Intermediary Storage

 Unfortunately, analysts are currently limited on steps they can take to eliminate errors related to quota limits as Looker Studio is currently configured.
 The steps Google outlined above can potentially help mitigate the impact of the query limits on your reporting, but the underlying issue – the large number of queries Looker Studio makes to the GA4 API – still remains.